tomsch420/phd-thesis/chapters/probabilistic_models.typ

 The most prominent approach is the layering of a PC. @liu2024scaling, @peharz2020random Layering is a way to group operations into layers that benefit from these SMID instructions.
 The layers are created by a topological sort of the nodes in the circuit.
 The nodes are then grouped by their depth, operation and scope.
 Nodes with the same depth, operation and scope are grouped into a layer.
 The layers are then connected by edges that describe the operation between the layers.
 For instance, a product layer is connected to a sum layer by a matrix that describes the connections between the nodes.
 This matrix is a boolean matrix where every element $(n, m)$ describes if node $n$ is connected to node $m$.
 For sum layers, the elements describe the weights of the edges and hence it is a float tensor.
 For instance, a layer that connects three sum nodes to two product nodes has an edge matrix with shape $3 times 2$.
 Both @liu2024scaling and @peharz2020random implement such layers using dense matrices.
 Dense matrices are matrices where every element is present.
 This is in contrast to sparse matrices where only the non-zero elements are present.
 Sparse matrices are especially useful when the number of connections is small compared to the number of possible connections.
 This can be the case for most PCs.
 Furthermore @liu2024scaling showed that this layering approach is compatible with modern computer architectures.
 The authers implemented a system that even goes beyond SMID instructions and uses a custom hardware kernel achieving a speed up of one to two orders of magnitude.
-Unfortunately, the custom hardware kernels
+Unfortunately, the custom hardware kernels are only applicable to a very limited set of computers, namely those which are Ubuntu 18.04 and have a Nvidia GPU with the correct version of Cuda.

 === Implementation